Mag Review: Magpul 20-Round AK PMAGs

 Certainly, these robust communist relics are durable as hell, but they’re also quite heavy.
 Not necessarily for range use, plinking, or hunting—but stick six or more loaded steel magazines in a backpack or carrier and polymer magazines start sounding better and better.

 The only hurdle standing in Magpul Dynamics’ way were Bulgarian circle 10 magazines.
-Long considered the gold standard of polymer magazines, these waffle-pattern, steel reinforced magazines proved every bit as durable as their steel counterparts at a fraction of the weight.
-For a short time, these Bulgarian beauties were plentiful, and affordable – but slowly, almost unnoticeably, their price began to rise.
-Now these once inexpensive magazines run close to $50 each, assuming shooters can find them in stock.
+Long considered the gold standard of polymer magazines, these waffle-patterned, steel-reinforced magazines proved every bit as durable as their steel counterparts at a fraction of the weight.
+For a short time, these Bulgarian beauties were plentiful and affordable – but slowly, almost unnoticeably, their price began to rise.
+Now, these once inexpensive magazines run close to $50 each, assuming shooters can find them in stock.

 For shooters like myself who like to have at least five magazines for any given rifle, this was just too expensive, leaving shooters to choose between heavy and affordable, or lightweight and expensive.

 This is where Magpul AK PMAGs come in.

 Lightweight, affordable, and built from the same high-strength polymer as the AR-15 magazines that built the company’s name, the AK PMAG is ideal for modern AK enthusiasts.
 Especially those that wish to purchase a dozen or so and run them hard.

 Initially, AK purists and Bulgarian Circle 10 fans alike bemoaned the PMAG’s lack of metal reinforcements.
 Rightfully so – while unimportant for most shooters who don’t take their mags to war, the lacking tab on an AK magazine must be reinforced to ensure longevity.
 This is due to how the magazine locks up in the rifle.